5 questions about the new Lease Accounting StandardsFor your fleet

-The International Accounting Standards Board (IASB), responsible for issuing International Financial Reporting Standards (IFRS), has introduced a new standard for lease accounting.
-This new standard will change accounting for vehicle fleets.
+The International Accounting Standards Board (IASB), responsible for issuing International Financial Reporting Standards (IFRS), introduced a new standard for lease accounting in 2017.
+This new standard changed accounting for vehicle fleets.

-In order to help your transition, here are five questions about the new lease accounting standards that are relevant for all fleet managers.
+Here are five questions about the changed lease accounting standards that are relevant for all fleet managers.

-1. How are vehicle leases accounted for in the current situation?
+1. How were vehicle leases accounted for before the change?

 - Finance lease